 Keep in mind that Canadian slang words vary from province to province, so it’s unlikely you’ll encounter them all on your Canadian vacation.

-In a sentence: “That was a great concert, eh?”
+Eh? in a sentence: “That was a great concert, eh?”

-Oh yea, no for sure
+Oh yea, no, for sure

-In a sentence: “Would you mind helping me move the couch?”
+Oh yea, no, for sure in a sentence: “Would you mind helping me move the couch?”
 “Oh yea, no, for sure.”